Mercedes-Benz India launches new E-Class

-New Delhi, March 16 (IANS) Luxury car manufacturer Mercedes-Benz India on Tuesday launched the new E-Class with prices ranging from Rs 63.6 lakh to Rs 80.9 lakh.
+New Delhi: Luxury car manufacturer Mercedes-Benz India on Tuesday launched the new E-Class with prices ranging from Rs 63.6 lakh to Rs 80.9 lakh.

 The company launched the E-Class in three variants 'E 200', 'E 220 d' and 'E 350 d'.